 That being said, here are things that a VPN won’t hide:

 - Already existing cookies.
 Clear them if you want to increase your privacy!

 - Your absolute identity, i.e., it won’t make you anonymous.

 - It won’t hide you from viruses.
 While some VPNs like Surfshark offer features (CleanWeb) that can save you from malware or phishing on some infected sites, a VPN won’t save you from accessing every virus-ridden website on the internet or downloading a malicious app.
 Always be aware when surfing the web!

-Overall, a good, working VPN should properly encrypt your data, hide your IP address, location, and internet activity.
+Overall, a good VPN will properly encrypt your data and hide your real IP address, location, and internet activity.
 This way, you can browse the internet how it was meant to be – without your personal information being used for someone else’s gain or political agendas.

 Who can see what you do on a VPN?

 No one – as long as you choose a trusted VPN provider.
 Of course, there are some questionable services out there.
 For example, free VPNs usually make money by selling the data they collect from you.
 But as long as you choose a no-logs VPN, you’ll benefit from encrypted data and be the only one in the know.